-Dwejra is a small location on the West coast of Gozo, known for its “inland sea” (small bay surrounded by high cliffs) and the as the site where the Azure Window (naturally formed rock arch on the coast) once stood proudly.
+Dwejra is a small location on the West coast of Gozo, known for its “inland sea” (small bay surrounded by high cliffs) and as the site where the Azure Window (naturally formed rock arch on the coast) once stood proudly.

 The name Dwejra comes from a small house that once stood on top of the cliffs surrounding the inland sea.
 With its unique features, the bay is a popular destination for tourists and local snorkellers and divers.
 The bay is home to rich and diverse wildlife and underwater features and has a very rugged feel.

 The inland sea at Dwejra is a relatively small bay surrounded by high cliffs and connected by a 60-metre long cave that leads you out to open sea.
 It’s truly a place that evokes awe and that leaves an impression.

 Several small boathouses can be found along the shoreline, housing the locals’ fishing boats.
 You can take a boat trip through the cave, out to open sea and the nearby Fungus Rock.

 The “Inland Sea” at Dwejra is one of the best beaches in Gozo (in my book at least!)